shadel96/shadel96/README.md

 ### Hello! 👋

-My name is Spencer Hadel, and I'm a data scientist and recent Flatiron School graduate!
-I've spent my adult life until this point working in the food service industry, and am excited to use my newfound skills to create more of an impact on the world I live in.
-A natural with computers and technology, I take pride in learning new tools and programming languages quickly, and in helping others learn as well.

-I look forward to being able to apply my skills and aptitude to projects that can really make some changes for the better, and I can't wait to connect with others that feel the same way!
+I'm a Data Scientist and recent Flatiron School graduate!
+I'm extremely passionate about applying my knowledge to create meaningful change in the world, whether that means engaging in projects with the potential for social impact, or learning about new cutting-edge technologies that could revolutionize the way we understand the world.
+I take pride in learning new tools and skills whenever I can, and also enjoy supporting anyone else with similar goals!
+I strongly believe that with the tools at our disposal and enough commitment to change, we can really impact people's lives for the better!

+Having spent the last decade in NYC's high-stress catering and food service world, I have developed an ability to adapt and work hard in all sorts of hectic environments.
+This world also taught me how to keep calm, and remain supportive and uplifting of colleagues in all sorts of situations.
+I am eager to fall into leadership roles and equally as happy to support others to pursue leadership roles around me.

+I've always been a lover of technology, and have been a nerd and gamer since before I can remember.
+In addition to my pursuit of learning more about Data Science and Machine Learning, I also dabble in video game development in Unity!
+I'm also always welcome to chat about anyone's nerdy interests, whether they be in the form of movies, TV, books, tabletop games or video games 🤓

 - 🔭 I’m currently working on finding a career that aligns with my passion!
 - 🌱 I’m currently learning/re-learning SQL, R, and Tableau to complement my existing data science knowledge in Python.